Skip to main content

 Minimum Wage Law

-What is the Wage Payment and Collection Act?
+Wage Payment and Collection Act

 Meals and Breaks

 Requires employers to provide employees a minimum of 24 hours of rest within every consecutive 7-day period.
 The law allows employers to secure permits from the Department for employees to work on the 7th day provided that the employees have voluntarily agreed to work and are paid at the applicable overtime rate if employees work over forty hours per week.
 Employees must also be given a meal period of at least 20 minutes for every 7.5-hour shift beginning no later than 5 hours after the start of the shift, with an additional 20-minute meal period if working a 12-hour shift or longer.
 Reasonable restroom breaks, in addition to the meal break must be provided.
-(Effective January 1, 2023)

 Deductions From Pay